South Korean illegal surveillance incident: Media reports

 Munhwa Broadcasting Corporation, a notable media outlet, claimed to expose the incident in its journalist-oriented investigative program, PD Notebook, on June 29, 2010.

 The KBS-affiliated journalists who are on strike claimed to have obtained 2,619 surveillance-related cases of reports from the Lee Myung-bak government.
 However, it was later reported that over 80% of the alleged illegal surveillance records were actually created during the previous Roh Moo-hyun regime.
 Of the 2,619 documents, only 120 were considered actual reports, and 2 reports were of civilians.
 Two former executives of National Intelligence Service, Koh Yeong-gu and Kim Man-bok denied the claims.
 The KBS union immediately posted a tweet calling the explanation a lie, but soon changed stance and apologized for the inaccurate information.
 The KBS journalists who are on strike later refuted the claim.
 They claimed that the total of cases including the duplicated entities are 2,837; total of cases during the Roh administration are 2,356 and written by police forces who follow normal procedures in which only 10 cases are involved with civilians.

-The Dailian criticised the KBS union for creating a large fabrications of facts used for political purposes, especially during election season.